 Education and Outreach

-SBC programs range from K-12 education to teacher professional development, undergraduate and graduate student training, and stakeholder engagement and public events such as Earth Day.
+SBC programs include K-12 education, teacher professional development, undergraduate and graduate student training, plus stakeholder engagement and public events such as Earth Day.
 SBC students, postdoctoral scientists, and investigators are actively engaged in all facets of our education and outreach efforts.

-SBC LTER's K12 program focuses on environmental education for student and teachers, using SBC research themes to development of ocean science literacy.
-Lessons focus on the impact of press and pulse disturbances on ocean systems and their influence on kelp forest dynamics.
+SBC LTER's K-12 program focuses on environmental education for students and professional development for teachers using SBC research themes to foster ocean science literacy.
+Lessons focus on events that influence ecosystems which can be infrequent and often unpredictable.

 SBC’s undergraduate education program includes research and science education experiences through mentoring by graduate students, postdocs, research staff and investigators.
 Undergraduate students who participate in our interdisciplinary research program are exposed to a variety of hands-on research and training in kelp forest and beach ecology, coastal oceanography, watershed science, and data management and analysis.
-Students from this pool and elsewhere are selected to participate in our Research Experience for Undergraduates (REU) program and in several other mentorship programs sponsored by the University of California.
-REU students work closely with SBC researchers on a wide range of topics and most choose to pursue an advanced degree following their undergraduate education.
+Students also have access to our Research Experience for Undergraduates (REU) program and several other mentorship programs sponsored by the University.

 Graduate and postdoctoral scholars from a range of disciplines are actively involved in all aspects of research.
-We promote interdisciplinary research that examines the response of coastal ecosystems to natural and human-induced alterations, enabling valuable cross-training on diverse aspects of science and its communcation.
-Annually, SBC investigators teach a 10-week course focused on major research themes.
-Exposure to Network science is achieved by a student-organized California LTER Graduate Student Symposium held annually with CCE and MCR.
+Our interdisciplinary research examining the response of coastal ecosystems to natural and human-induced alterations enables valuable cross-training on diverse aspects of science and its communcation.
+Local networking is ehanced by a student-organized California LTER Graduate Student Symposium organized with CCE and MCR.
 This well-attended symposium has been popular with our graduate students as an informal venue to share their work and ideas with students from other LTER sites.